Running the Game

 515+10 talents, +5 capacity max

 To create a higher-tier starting character, apply the cumulative gains from the table above during character creation.
 The player chooses which talents and capacities to take as normal.
-Standard talents (Life Line, Capacity Floor, Expertise) count toward the talent total.
+Standard talents (Life Line, Capacity Floor Raise, Expertise) count toward the talent total.
+Capacity maximums can never exceed 7, so capacity raises must go to capacities below 7.

 For longer campaigns or campaigns with shorter scenes, change breakthroughs to once per act instead of once per scene.
 An act is a narrative arc spanning multiple scenes, typically 3-5.

 Use this reference when designing stat blocks.
 Each tier assumes the party has completed the corresponding number of breakthrough cycles.
-Free abilities happen on your turn at no IT cost.
-Activated abilities cost IT as listed.
+Soft and hard moves fire freely on your turn; limited moves are hard moves carrying one of the three limiter tags.

 General rules at every tier: